regina-normal/aux/packaging/docker/README.txt

-This directory contains the scripts, instructions and docker files used to create the various bab/*, regina/*, and other related docker images.
+This directory contains the scripts, instructions and docker files used to create the various base/*, regina/*, and other related docker images.

-bab/* images are minimal installations of various GNU/Linux distributions.
+base/* images are minimal installations of various GNU/Linux distributions.
  |
- \- user/* extend bab/* to include Regina's repositories (for Regina users).
+ \- desktop/* extend base/* to include a full desktop environment.
  |
+ \- user/* extend base/* to include Regina's repositories (for Regina users).
+ |
- \- pkgdev/* extend bab/* to include essential tools for building packages.
+ \- pkgdev/* extend base/* to include essential tools for building packages.
      |
      \- regina/* extend pkgdev/* to include all software for building regina.